ESGF/esgf-prepare/docs/usage.rst

     $> esgprep SUBCOMMAND -v

 .. warning::
-    The verbose mode is silently actived in the case of a logfile (i.e., no progress bars).
+    The verbose mode is silently activated in the case of a logfile (i.e., no progress bars).

 Specify the project